-Stability - Center of gravity and center of buoyancy
+Stability - the center of gravity vs. the center of buoyancy.

-- Centre of Gravity is the point in a body where the gravitational force may be taken to act
+- Center of Gravity is the point in a body where the gravitational force may be taken to act

-- Centre of Buoyancy is the center of the gravity of the volume of water which a hull displaces
+- Center of Buoyancy is the center of gravity for the volume of water which a hull displaces

-When the hull tilts the center of gravity remains in the same position related to the hull (the hull is not changed and/or the cargo is not moved).
-The center of buoyancy moves to fit the new center of gravity of the volume of water replaced by the hull.
-At first the gravity force and the buoyancy force creates a
+When the hull tilts the center of gravity remains in the same position related to the hull (as long as the hull is not changed and/or the cargo is not moved).
+The center of buoyancy will move to fit the new center of gravity for the volume of water replaced by the hull.
+In the beginning the gravity force and the buoyancy force will create a

 - righting torque